This poem is based on the myth of Persephone, who was abducted in Sicily by Hades, god of the underworld.

-2022 starts off cold and clear ...
+2022 started off cold and clear ...

 -January 31, the Wild Word, a literary journal from Berlin, Germany, published three of my poems in their Wintering Issue:

 You Are a Winter Garden

 -January 21, the Edmonton group Stroll of Poets published my poem Guileless in their Poetry ReMix series

-I have decided to create video-readings of my published poems.
+I have started to create video-readings of my published poems.
 Here is one of my favourites,

 -January 12, WordCity Lit published my poem

 That Forgotten Place, inspired by TS Elliot.

-In February, I participated in the Loft 112 project
+-in early February, I participated in the Loft 112 project

 Cards for Community with my submission for the neighbourhood of Deer Run.